ajtulloch/tullo-ch/contents/articles/speeding-up-isotonic-regression/index.md

 technique for fitting an increasing function to a given dataset.

 A classic use is in improving the calibration of a probabilistic classifier.
-Say we have a set of 0/1 datapoints (e.g. ad clicks), and we train a probabilistic classifier on this dataset.
+Say we have a set of 0/1 data-points (e.g. ad clicks), and we train a probabilistic classifier on this dataset.

 Unfortunately, we find that our classifier is poorly calibrated - for